sisyphean-labs/json-toolkit/README.md

 ```
 -1 can be found at `[1, "a", 0]`.
 This path should be read as take the whole array:
-Then take the index 1 element of top level array.
+Then take the index `1` element of top level array.
-Then take the value corresponding to the "a" key.
+Then take the value corresponding to the `"a"` key.
-Then take the index 0 element.
+Then take the index `0` element.
 This final value is the one found at `[1, "a", 0]`.

 ### json-empty
 #### Description
-json-empty checks if the input is an empty json array.
+`json-empty` checks if the input is an empty json array.
 If so, it returns exit code 0 and an empty stdout
-If the input is valid json but is not an empty array, json-empty returns exit code 1 and the returns the inputted string to stdout.
+If the input is valid json but is not an empty array, `json-empty` returns exit code 1 and the returns the inputted string to stdout.
-If the input is not valid json , json-empty returns exit code 2 and throws an error message to stderr.
+If the input is not valid json, `json-empty` returns exit code 2 and throws an error message to stderr.
 #### Examples
 ##### Passing an empty JSON array into json-empty
 ```bash